-Repression - understood as injustice coercively enforced - is a serious violation of justice.
-Ideological oppression is also serious but more insidious, for it is more difficult to identify and critique: it is embedded in forms of coordination that we are highly motivated to engage in, and engage in fluently; results of such coordination are often valuable; and the terms of such engagement come to constitute our self-understandings and our identities.
+Repression-understood as injustice coercively enforced-is a serious violation of justice.
+Ideological oppression is also serious but more insidious, for it is more difficult to identify and critique: it is embedded in forms of coordination that we are highly motivated to engage in, and engage in fluently; results of such coordination are often valuable; and the terms of such engagement come to constitute our selfunderstandings and our identities.

-Most cases of oppression are plausibly hybrid, i.e., ideology plays a role, but the ideology is not hegemonic and coercion is often employed to keep the subordinated in their place (see, e.g., Manne 2016).
+Most cases of oppression are plausibly hybrid, that is, ideology plays a role, but the ideology is not hegemonic, and coercion is often employed to keep the subordinated in their place (see, e.g., Manne [2016]).
 However, there are notable differences in how much coercion is required.
 For example, in the contemporary United States, gender is largely ideological.
-Men and women enact gender with hardly a second thought, even when "correct" gender performance is
+Men and women enact gender with hardly a second thought, even when 'correct' gender performance is demanding, expensive, and against one's best interests.
+Discipline makes of us what Foucault [1979] would call, 'docile bodies,' who are managed by institutional and material structures and who, importantly, police ourselves through self-discipline, so that coercion by others is not necessary.